 Seton Teaching Fellows is run by a national non-profit called Seton Education Partners.
 Seton Education Partners expands opportunities for parents in underserved communities to choose an academically excellent, character-rich, and—for those who seek it—vibrantly Catholic education for their children.

 You will serve at a Seton network school with elementary and middle-aged children, sharing your gifts and talents to help them achieve their full potential.
 Your primary role will be to lead children to Christ by introducing them to the life-saving message of the Gospel.
 In your role, you will have an opportunity to grow as an incredible educator while helping your students grow in knowledge and virtue.
 Seton Teaching Fellows are devoted to ensuring that children in underserved communities make it to college and heaven.
 We can promise you that you will never be bored in your role as a Fellow!

 Seton Teaching Fellows begin the year with a program and instructional orientation, which focuses on building community and sharing faith experiences with one another and an intensive introduction to the foundations, skills, and mindsets necessary to be an effective educator.
 Throughout their missionary year, Seton Teaching Fellows receive ongoing training to improve their service, learn new skills and be the best educator they can be.

-Seton Teaching Fellows serve at Seton network schools in New York City and Cincinnati, Ohio.
+Seton Teaching Fellows serve at Seton network schools in the Bronx, NY, Cincinnati, Ohio, Paterson, NJ, and Mission, TX.